AshishMahabal/academic-kickstart/content/personal/fun/_index.md

 ---
-# Numismatics
+# Fun
-linktitle: Numismatics
+linktitle: Fun
-summary: Coins, bills, and all that
+summary: Laughs, Puzzles, and all that
-weight: 20
+weight: 50

 # Page metadata.
-title: Numismatics
+title: Fun
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false